Last Updated on September 26, 2023

 3019 Fayetteville St

 The Chicken Hut is a cafeteria-style restaurant and has been an institution in Durham for over 60 years.
-With daily specials and fresh made-to-order fried chicken, people line up around the block for that and their incredible side dishes and moist cake, too.
+With daily specials and fresh made-to-order fried chicken, people line up around the block for that and their incredible side dishes and moist cake.

-This place is open for lunch-time orders so make sure you plan ahead and get in fast!
+This place is open for lunchtime orders, so plan ahead and get in fast!

 Dame’s Chicken & Waffles